Ordisian/Reel-Rich-Scratch-And-Sinker/README.md

 ## 1. Introduction

 **Reel Rich: Scratch & Sinker** Reel Rich: Scratch & Sinker is a darkly comedic semi-idle fishing game about a broke fisherman who makes a deal he can't afford and spends the rest of his lives trying to outlast it.
-Players fish, gamble, feed an ancient eldritch patron, and die — repeatedly — in pursuit of endless wealth and just one more cast.
+Players fish, gamble, feed an ancient eldritch patron, and die, repeatedly, in pursuit of endless wealth and just one more cast.

 ---